John Schehr: Crisis years

 Within the party Schehr's career continued to advance.
 During the middle of 1932 he finally became a member of the party Central Committee.
 This came about not through any vote of delegates at a party congress, but as a result of being co-opted into membership by the existing members.
 He relocated to Berlin, becoming both secretary to the Central Committee and a member of its inner caucus, the Politburo.
 Schehr was now, in all but name, deputy to the party leader, Ernst Thälmann.
 His position in the party apparatus was further strengthened after Heinz Neumann was stripped of his party functions and then officially condemned by the leadership in November 1932 and sent as a Comintern emissary to Spain.
-(Neumann had clashed with Thälmann whom he believed, along with Joseph Stalin, was dangerously underestimating the strength of the threat presented by Adolf Hitler.)
+(Neumann had clashed with Thälmann who he believed, along with Joseph Stalin, was dangerously underestimating the strength of the threat presented by Adolf Hitler.)

 It was probably in October or November 1932 that the police arrested John Schehr and discovered "important material" concerning the party's illegal structures (which included a semi-secret quasi-military operation across the nation and a large "political" espionage network on a scale normally associated with foreign governments rather than with domestic political parties).
 The arrest was apparently made "because of an instruction from the Ministry of Defence".
 Although sources differ wildly over the month of Schehr's 1932 arrest, it is apparent that he was released after eight days in detention.
 Regardless of the legal basis for the arrest (which remains vague and unclear), as a member of the Reichstag (national parliament) till some months after the régime change in 1933, John Schehr enjoyed certain privileges, and it would appear to have been on account of these that on this occasion his release came so swiftly.